TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 - Hook into the process after saving configuration to trigger actions dependent on configuration values

-- Deliver dependent extensions if needed (e.g., customized versions or extensions not available through TER)
+- Deliver dependent extensions if needed (for example, customized versions or extensions not available through TER)